gdotgordon/site_word_freq/README.md

 The well-known commercial websites are generally too large to viably crawl completely in reasonable time on a single-machine demo.
 However, handlers for SIGINT and SIGTERM are installed that drain the existing work-in-progress, and display the results up to that point.
-In fact, running with a large site is the best way to profile the execution of the code.
-The program optionally starts a `pprof` HTTP server using the configured port for this purpose.
+For performance anlysis, the program optionally starts a `pprof` HTTP server using the configured port, and also provides to flag to crawl a fixed number of pages and generate a memory or CPU profile from that.

 If you find a smaller site, the traversal will only take a few seconds, and proper completion of the algorithm can be verified (i.e. no deadlocked goroutines or writes on closed channels, etc.).

-The sequence of sites being visited is displayed on a single line, and if interrupted, the remaining length is displayed as the queue is drained.

 ## Architecture
-Architecturally the solution uses the following elements:
+The solution uses the following elements:
-- A configurable (via a flag) fixed number of HTML processing goroutines and two channels (as previously mentioned).
+- A configurable (via a flag) fixed number of HTML processing goroutines and two channels (as previously described).

 - Rich error reporting per goroutine.
-This is accomplished by sending a struct which contains an error field in addition to the input parameters into the task channel.
-Using this technique, we can clearly sort out which errors are tied to which URLs.
+This is accomplished by accumulating a list of failed page scans using structs containing an error field in addition to the input URL.
+This lets us clearly sort out which errors are tied to which URLs.

 #### Aside: implications of using a fixed number of goroutines
-As it turns out, due to the fixed number of goroutines, there could be the potential for deadlock if additional steps aren't taken to ensure this can't happen.
+As it turns out, due to the fixed number of goroutines, there could be the potential for deadlock if additional steps aren't taken to ensure this won't happen.
 The problem is that the work producers (scans of web pages for links) send an exponentially growing amount data back in to be processed into the same loop.
-Thus it is theoretically possible for all the senders of new work to be blocked sending while waiting for new senders to be available!
-There are two switchable solutions provided here.
-One is that if all send channels are blocked, the blocking send request is put off in a goroutine, so we can keep the process moving.
-The other option implemented is to use a "virtual" channel that implements an unlimited buffer size (using fixed channel buffer sizes is not that useful, because we can't determine a good buffer size that will never block which gets us back to the potential for deadlock).
+Thus it is theoretically possible for all the worker goroutines to be blocked sending their results while waiting for new workers to be available!
+There are two solutions provided here, and either may be selected via an option.
+The first solution is that if all send channels are blocked, the blocking send request is put off in a goroutine, so we can keep the process moving.
+The other available option is to use a "virtual" channel that implements an unlimited buffer size.
+Using fixed sized buffered channels is not useful here, because we can't determine a good buffer size that will never block, which gets us right back to the potential for deadlock.

 The blocked goroutines and unlimited channel are basically solving the problem the same way.
-If we create a bunch of extra goroutines, these are basically stack frames waiting to be run, and due to the nature of Go, don't waste an OS thread.
+If we create some extra goroutines, these are basically stack frames waiting to be run, and due to the nature of Go, this doesn't waste an OS thread.
 Each stack frame is something like 2K.
 With the unlimited channel, each item only takes the size of a string held in a slice, but this entails the complexity and performance penalty of having to manage two channels (see `unlimitedStringChannel` in unlimited.go).
 But either way, we